Bellona (goddess): Public statements

 Auguste Rodin's sculpture of a head of Bellona (1879) originally was created for a monument to the French Third Republic and shows even more belligerence.
 Modelled on his mistress Rose Beuret while in a bad mood, the head is drawn back in proud anger, turning in dynamic movement to look along the line of her right shoulder.
 Defence in war is the message of Georg Kolbe's Bellona fountain in Wuppertal.
 Originally commissioned in 1915, it depicted the helmeted goddess carrying a sword in her left hand and inspiring a kneeling young man.
 The statue was not erected until 1922, by which time it functioned as a war memorial.

 The use of Bellona in such structures was well established before this, dating back to her prominent use in Jean Cosyn's doorway.
 The Temple of Bellona, designed by William Chambers for Kew Gardens in 1760, was projected as a celebration of the Anglo-Hanoverian war effort during the Seven Years' War and eventually housed plaques honouring the regiments that served in it.
 These, however, related primarily to remembrance of victory rather than of the fallen.
 It was not until a century afterward that the French-Canadian victims of the Seven Years War were commemorated by a monument at Quebec.
 Atop a tall column on the site of the battlefield, Bellona looks down, carrying a shield and laurel crown in her right hand.
 The statue was presented by Jérôme-Napoléon in 1862 as a gesture of reconciliation.

 The Australian dead from the Gallipoli Campaign were commemorated by a bronze bust of Bellona by Bertram Mackennal, a former student of Rodin.
 This he presented to the Australian government in Canberra as a memorial in 1916.
 As in Rodin's bust, the helmeted head is turned to the right, but the breasts are more in evidence.
 The fallen generally make their appearance later in such structures where Bellona is present.
-They accompany the sword-wielding goddess in Douglas Tilden's monument to the California Volunteers during the Spanish–American War of 1898; in the Bialystok memorial to the dead in the Polish–Soviet War in 1920, she stands behind a soldier and holds aloft a laurel crown.
+They accompany the sword-wielding goddess in Douglas Tilden's monument to the California Volunteers during the Spanish–American War of 1898; in the Białystok memorial to the dead in the Polish–Soviet War in 1920, she stands behind a soldier and holds aloft a laurel crown.
+A statue of Bellona is featured on the Victory Arch commemorating World War I at London Waterloo station.
+She is depicted wielding a sword and standing above a group of figures, including cowering women and children.

-The Bellona on the First World War victory archway at Waterloo station is particularly memorable, however.
-Beneath the demonic sword-brandishing wraith with her gorgon necklace, cower and mourn, not the dead, but the overlooked living victims of war.